webbtj/webbtj.github.io/cv.md

 machines.
 This was also where my love of automation began and I started to develop desktop software to automate some of my more *mundane* tasks.

-#### Today
+#### Current Work
-In late 2010 I moved on from both Kohltech and freelancing to join the wonderful team at Norex.
+In late 2010 I moved on from both Kohltech and freelancing to join the wonderful team at Code + Mortar (then, Norex).
 I started mainly on WordPress development.
 I'd switched from Windows to OSX and Linux, .NET to PHP, and desktop to web as my nine-to-five literally overnight.

-Over the years at Norex I've worked up to the role of Lead Developer, as well as served as CTO for Pursu.it, a crowdfunding platform I'd developed with the Norex management team.
+Over the years with Code + Mortar I've worn many hats, starting as a Developer, working up to Senior Developer, Lead Developer, Project Manager and now, Director of Product and Innovation (back stopping as a senior level dev).
+I've also served as CTO of Pursu.it, an offshoot crowdfunding NFP for competitive and Olympic level athletes founded with some of the Norex management team at the time.

-Today my role is very much a senior one.
-I lead initiatives in expanding our technology stack(s), lead large scale client projects in a hybrid developer/team lead/project manger role.
-I work with management and producers to help develop and foster learning plans, and am heavily involved with our hiring and co-op program.

-I'm a learner.
-I love learning and figuring out new things.
-I've recently completed a year long Coursera course in Data Science, I've been learning more about building command line tools, and I just picked up Jekyll, Liquid, Materialize, and SCSS to rebuild this site in a few evenings (pure static HTML goodness).

-#### Tomorrow
-Having the opportunity to work with team members on their learning plans, being able to be involved in our co-op program (working with both NSCC and Dalhousie University), being given the opportunity to lead newer developers and share my experiences.
-As much as I love building, creating, and problem solving, I someday see myself moving to education.
-I want to continue to put more of my time towards fostering the next generation of programmers.
-But, not quite yet, I still have a lot of code I want to write.
+My first few years with Code + Mortar were a lot of WordPress development;
+building custom themes, implementing existing plugins, and writing some of my own.
+Since then I've move onto things like MVC frameworks (Laravel, Rails), server management, configuration, and lots of automation tools, both custom builds and implementing existing solutions.

+One of my biggest career motivations is education.
+I am a life long learner, often taking courses in subject from Data Science (R programming) to Unity game development (C#) and finding ways to bring these new tools into my work projects.
+I'm also dedicated to the education and learning of new programmers and students.
+I've spoken with post-secondary classes on working in the field, and have hired and worked with many current students and recent grads as co-ops, part time, and full time developers.